mikeperri/flutter-native-callbacks-example/README.md

 Internally, the Dart methods use `singleResponseFuture` from the `isolate` library to create a Dart port and pass it to the native side on each function call, then await the next message received by that port.

 On Android, these methods will call the CPP files in /android/src/main/cpp/native_callbacks_example.cpp.
+(Note the changes in the C

 On iOS, it will call the Swift file at /ios/Classes/SwiftNativeCallbacksExamplePlugin.swift.

 For both platforms, the shared 'CallbackManager' is in /ios/Classes/Shared.
 It contains some C helpers to call Dart, and it holds the reference to Dart_PostCObject.
+(Note the line in the podspec file that adds a reference to these headers as USER_HEADER_SEARCH_PATHS.)

 ### Example app
 The example app can be found at example/lib/main.dart.